jaimelovera/music-lyric-finder/README.md

 ```

 ## Motivation
 I built this small application to practice using react router to build a single page application, axios for making HTTP requests to talk with an API, and how to use reacts Context API to manage global state.
 I learned how to use CSS modules in react to scope my css classes locally to each component (SUPER awesome).
-I also learned about Cross-Origin Resource Sharing (CORS) and why all modern browsers implement it ... and how to get around it using a proxy server which was sufficient for my needs since this is only a small project with no user authentication and security is not a top priority.
+I learned about Cross-Origin Resource Sharing (CORS) and why all modern browsers implement it ... and how to get around it using a proxy server which was sufficient for my needs since this is only a small project with no user authentication and security is not a top priority.
+I also realized that if I shared a link to a specific track, the link led to a 404 because the browser tries to find a file that does not exist.
+This is happening because I am doing client side routing with Router, therefore I had to redirect all links to the index file.

 ## App Info